RowdyVoyeur/midi-tools/midi-to-command/README.md

 sudo python midi2command.py config.cfg
 ```

-You can optionally specify the MIDI input port on which the script should listen for incoming messages with the ```-p``` option (or the ```--port``` long form).
-The port may be specified as an integer or a (case-sensitive) substring of the port name.
-In the latter case either the first matching port is used, or, if no matching port is found, a list of available input ports is printed and the user is prompted to select one.
+You can optionally specify the MIDI input port on which the script should listen for incoming messages with the ```-p``` option.
 Here's an example:

 ```
 sudo python midi2command.py config.cfg -p nanoKONTROL
 ```

+The port may be specified as an integer or a (case-sensitive) substring of the port name.
+In the latter case either the first matching port is used, or, if no matching port is found, a list of available input ports is printed and the user is prompted to select one.

 If no port is specified, ```midi2command.py``` opens a virtual MIDI input port.